LLNL/magpie/doc/README.mahout.md

    MAHOUT_VERSION : Set appropriately.

    MAHOUT_HOME : Where your mahout code is.
 Typically in an NFS mount.

    MAHOUT_LOCAL_DIR : A small place for conf files and log files local to each node.
-Typically /tmp directory.
+Typically `/tmp` directory.

 4) Select how your job will run by setting MAGPIE_JOB_TYPE and/or MAHOUT_JOB.
 Initially, you'll likely want to set MAGPIE_JOB_TYPE to 'mahout' and setting MAHOUT_JOB to 'clustersyntheticcontrol'.
    This will allow you to run a pre-written job to make sure things are setup correctly.

    After this, you may want to run with MAGPIE_JOB_TYPE set to 'interactive' to play around and figure things out.
-See instructions under README.hadoop for 'interactive' mode.
+See instructions under README.hadoop.md for 'interactive' mode.

    Once in your session, you can do as you please.
-For example, you can launch a mahout job (bin/mahout ...).
+For example, you can launch a mahout job (`bin/mahout ...`).
 There will also be instructions in your job output on how to tear the session down cleanly if you wish to end your job early.